 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.

-To earn their Bachelor of Science degree in Computer Science, students complete a total of 120 credits, including core, major-sequence, and elective requirements.
+To earn your Bachelor of Science degree in Computer Science, you complete a total of 120 credits, including core, major-sequence, and elective requirements.
 The major sequence and elective requirements are outlined below.

-(Students complete 30 credits in CSC, including the following:)
+You complete 30 credits in Computer Science courses, including the following:

-(Students complete 14 credits in MTH, including the following:)
+You complete 14 credits in Mathematics courses, including the following:

-Students also complete PHY 1440 and 9 credits in electives
+You also complete PHY 1440 and nine credits in electives.

 Students also benefit from St. John's focus on an international academic experience.
 The University offers extensive study abroad courses during the academic year as well as the winter and summer semesters.
 Students can live and learn at St. John's Rome, Italy, campus and Paris, France, location.
 Please visit Global Studies for more information.